Jiaxuan-Li/PnD/README.md

 ## Evaluation

 ## Citation
-If you find our work helpful or use this code in your research, please kindly cite the following paper:
+If you find our work helpful for your research, please kindly consider citing:

     @InProceedings{li2023pnd,
         author    = {Li, Jiaxuan and Vo, Duc Minh and Nakayama, Hideki},